processing/p5.js-compatibility/README.md

 ## …using mouseButton

-If you were using `mouseButton` in p5.js 1.x, here's how you can update it in 2.x.
 In 2.X, the `mouseButton` is now an object with props: `left`, `right` and `center`, which are booleans indicating whether each button has been pressed respectively.

 ```js